 Thank you for taking the time to meet with us.
 Can you please introduce yourselves briefly?

 Britta: My name is Britta.
-I am 37 years old and have had lipedema since I was ten years old.
-I got my diagnosis in 2017.
+I am 37 years old and have had lipoedema since I was ten years old.
+I was diagnosed in 2017.
 That means I was 34 years old then.
-Of course, that's a very long time, although unfortunately that's nothing unusual.
+That's a very long time, of course, but unfortunately it's not unusual.
 Because many people my age feel the same way.

 Madeleine: My name is Madeleine Tiede.
-I am 26 years old and I have been suffering from lipedema since I was about twelve years old.
-However, I only received the diagnosis in August 2015.
+I am 26 years old and have suffered from lipoedema since I was about twelve years old.
+However, I was only diagnosed in August 2015.

 What is your story with lipedema?
 When did you realize that something was wrong with your body?